milliebase/plain-news/README.md

 ## Installation

-1. To be able to see this webpage clone this repository to your directory through the terminal.
+1. To be able to see this webpage, clone this repository to your directory through the terminal.
 ```
 $ git clone https://github.com/milliebase/plain-news.git
 ```